203 Southpointe Ct, Murfreesboro, TN

 What do I need to do before countertop installation?

-Clear the counters and nearby cabinets, plan for sink and cooktop disconnect/reconnect, make a clear path, and secure pets.
+Clear the counters and nearby cabinets, arrange sink and cooktop disconnect/reconnect, make a clear path, secure pets, and confirm details with your fabricator.

 Who disconnects the plumbing?

 Coordinate with your fabricator.
-Some homeowners arrange a plumber for the disconnect and reconnect around installation.
+Many homeowners arrange a plumber for the disconnect and reconnect around installation day.

 Will installation make a mess?

-Some dust and noise are normal during removal.
-Installers protect your home and clean up afterward.
+Removing old countertops creates some dust and noise, but installers protect your home and clean up afterward.

 Get ready for a smooth install